Who We Are

 2008: Alaska's First Orthopedic Walk-in Clinic

 OPA opened Alaska’s first orthopedic injury walk-in clinic in 2008.
 The clinic helps injured patients save time and money and receive direct access to orthopedic specialists.
-With the clinic’s success, OPA hired additional orthopedic-trained, certified physician assistants to operate the walk-in clinic, and today offers walk-in hours 7 days a week — and remains Alaska’s only orthopedic injury walk-in clinic that is open every day.
+With the clinic’s success, OPA hired additional orthopedic-trained, certified physician assistants to operate the walk-in clinic, and today offers walk-in hours 7 days a week.
+OPA remains Alaska’s only orthopedic injury walk-in clinic that is open every day.

 2008: OPA Athletic Trainers Begin Covering High School Teams, Free of Charge

-OPA hired certified athletic trainer Lynne Young, ATC, MEd. and donated her services to the Anchorage School District and other community sporting events.
-Soon OPA expanded the athletic training staff to a team of six full time trainers, led by Ms. Young, all dedicated to serving Anchorage and Mat-Su Valley school districts as well as community athletic programs and events.
+OPA hired certified athletic trainer Lynne Young, ATC, MEd, in 2008 and donated her services to the Anchorage School District and other community sporting events.
+Soon thereafter, OPA expanded its athletic training staff to a team that now consists of seven full-time trainers, led by Ms. Young, who are dedicated to serving the Anchorage and Mat-Su Valley school districts as well as community athletic programs and events.
 OPA provides these services at no cost to the athletes or their sponsoring organizations, all in an effort to prevent injuries and support Alaskan athletes.

-2015: Onsite Surgery & Recovery Services Open at Anchorage Location
+2015: Onsite Surgery (Alpine) & Recovery Services (Alpenglow) Open at Anchorage Location

-After a remodel of most of the OPA building, the practice opened two state-of-the-art centers open onsite to enhance patient surgical outcomes, convenience and cost-efficiencies.
-Alpine Surgery Center is an ambulatory surgery center specializing in orthopedic and pain treatment procedures.
+After a remodel of most of the OPA building, the practice opened two state-of-the-art centers onsite to enhance patient surgical outcomes and to increase convenience and cost-efficiencies for patients.
+Alpine Surgery Center was created as an ambulatory surgery center specializing in orthopedic and pain treatment procedures.
 Several OPA physicians are on the Alpine Surgery Center Board of Directors, with Dr. Kavanaugh as its president.
 Located on the second floor of the OPA building, Alpenglow Short-Stay Assisted Living was designed to help residents discharged from Alpine Surgery Center recover in comfort.
-With 24-hour assistance from nursing staff in a beautiful and relaxing environment, Alpenglow patients prepare for their post-op return to life at home, and launch their post-op exercise programs under the guidance of OPA physical therapists next door.
+With 24-hour assistance from nursing staff in a beautiful and relaxing environment, Alpenglow patients prepare for their post-op return to life at home, and expedite their post-op exercise programs under the guidance of OPA physical therapists next door.

-2016: OrthoAlaska LLC Created; Patient Cost of Care Lowered
+2016: OrthoAlaska, LLC Established; Patient Cost of Care Lowered

-Orthopedic Physicians Alsaka (OPA) and Anchorage Fracture & Orthopedic Clinic (AFOC), the two largest orthopedic practices in Alaska, integrated to leverage their collective medical expertise, managerial capabilities, technology and other resources to reduce costs and further develop and improve patient care and value.
+Beginning in 2016, Orthopedic Physicians Alaska (OPA) and Anchorage Fracture & Orthopedic Clinic (AFOC), the two largest orthopedic practices in Alaska, integrated to leverage their collective medical expertise, technology, leadership, administrative capabilities, and other resources to reduce costs and further develop and improve patient care and value.

 2017: Preferred Provider Contracts Finalized, Rheumatology Expands

-Both OPA and AFOC divisions of OrthoAlaska became preferred in-network providers for Premera Blue Cross Blue Shield of Alaska, CIGNA, and First Choice Health; they also became direct-contracted providers for Public Education Health Trust (PEHT) members and their enrolled dependents.
+In 2017, both the OPA and AFOC divisions of OrthoAlaska became preferred, in-network providers for Premera Blue Cross Blue Shield of Alaska, CIGNA, and First Choice Health; they also became direct-contracted providers for Public Education Health Trust (PEHT) members and their enrolled dependents.